sblab-bioinformatics/mapping-5hmU-in-Leishmania/bioinformatics.md

 ## Jaccard index between replicates

-The jaccard index between pairs of peak files was computed using the `jaccard` command in bedtools.
+The jaccard index between pairs of peak files was computed using the `jaccard`. command in bedtools.
+The jaccard index computes length of the intersection between two sets of intervals (*i.e.* bed files) and divides it by the union.

 ## Consensus regions of read enrichment